-Our Nutrition Education team helps in-home child care providers learn how to plan meals and offer healthy food options to the children in their care.
+Our Nutrition Education team leads thousands of children each year through age-appropriate nutrition curriculum at daycare centers, afterschool sites and summer programs.
+We also work with in-home child care providers and daycare center staff on learning how to plan nutritious meals and offer healthy food options to the children in their care.

-Children’s Hunger Alliance also certifies providers in the Ohio Healthy Programs, which ensures providers offer children in their care fresh fruits and vegetables, whole grains and more.
+Children’s Hunger Alliance also certifies family child care providers in the Ohio Healthy Programs, which ensures providers offer children in their care fresh fruits and vegetables, whole grains and more.

 The Coordinated Approach to Childhood Health (CATCH) physical education curriculum is designed to promote healthful behaviors in school-aged children and reduce their subsequent risk of cardiovascular disease.
 The program consists of 20 lessons focusing on non-competitive physical activity for elementary and middle school-aged children.
 Each hour-long program engages kids and includes a warm-up, fitness activity and cool-down session.
 Children move at their own pace and have fun.